ELIXIR-IIB-training/site/about/index.md

 ---
-title: Example page
+title: about us
 ---

-This page serves as an example page.
+This page is under construction.